Stop Execution

 • No output value is generated for this action.

-In this example, we explain how to stop the test execution at the scenario level.
+In this example, we explain how to stop the test execution at the Test Step Group level.

 • Action: Stop Execution